cindyledev/freeCodeCamp/README.md

 - Implement the filter Method on a Prototype
 - Use the reduce Method to Analyze Data
 - Use Higher-Order Functions map, filter, or reduce to Solve a Complex Problem
+- Return a Sorted Array Without Changing the Original Array